Configuring QuerySurge Connections: Delimited Flat Files

 - Once you have selected your Data Source, you can select your Connection Type.
 Note that the Delimited File Connection Type is selected by default – this is what you need for a delimited Flat File Connection.
 The Wizard tells you what information you are likely to need in order to create your Connection.
 Once you have collected the information, you are ready to click Next.

 - File Details.
 Enter the path to the directory that contains the flat files.
 This is just a directory path (either a mapped or UNC paths work); no file name should be included.
-Indicate the file extension, if any.
+Indicate the file extension in the File Extension field, if any.

 When you are done, click Next.